 Computer vision and deep learning applications have proven immensely helpful in the medical field, especially in the accurate detection of brain tumors.
 Brain tumors spread quickly to other parts of the brain and spinal cord if left untreated, making early detection highly crucial to saving the patient’s life.
 Medical professionals can use computer vision applications to make the detection process less time-consuming and tedious.

-In healthcare, computer vision techniques like Mask-R Convolutional Neural Networks (Mask R-CNN) can aid the detection of brain tumors, thereby reducing the possibility of human error to a considerable extent.
+In healthcare, computer vision techniques like Mask-R Convolutional Neural Networks (Mask R-CNN) can aid in the detection of brain tumors, thereby reducing the possibility of human error to a considerable extent.

 Computer vision is an incredibly valuable tool in ensuring hospital hygiene compliance.
 By allowing automated analysis of patient rooms and surfaces, computer vision can help detect dirt, dust, and other forms of contamination that could be harmful to patients and staff.
-Ai vision technology can monitor a room’s cleanliness by analyzing surfaces, detecting dirt accumulation, and detecting disinfection processes.
+AI vision technology can monitor a room’s cleanliness by analyzing surfaces, detecting dirt accumulation, and detecting disinfection processes.

 Computer vision can provide real-time monitoring of high-touch areas such as handrails, door handles, and patient beds, allowing clinical staff to identify areas that need more frequent cleaning.
 Additionally, AI vision can provide valuable insight into patient usage patterns, enabling facility managers to analyze the people flow in buildings and identify areas that might need additional cleaning or resources.
 This helps hygiene managers to improve processes and reduce the risk of contamination.

 Computer vision can also be used to monitor the actions of hospital staff and visitors, ensuring that all safety protocols are followed.
-It can recognize when a visitor enters a room without wearing protective clothing, or when medical personnel fails to wash their hands before entering a patient’s room.
+It can recognize when a visitor enters a room without wearing protective clothing, or when medical personnel fail to wash their hands before entering a patient’s room.
 By automating this monitoring process, computer vision can help hospitals quickly identify and address any potential safety issues.

-3. Deep learning in medical imaging
+3. Deep Learning in Medical Imaging

 Computer vision has been used in various healthcare applications to assist medical professionals in making better decisions regarding the treatment of patients.
 Medical imaging or medical image analysis is one such method that creates a visualization of particular organs and tissues to enable a more accurate diagnosis.